 You may not immediately connect the two topics, but there is a relationship between divorce and estate planning.
 The thread that ties these two areas of the law together is that of change.
-When you go through a divorce you will invariably experience changes to your life.
-When you experience changes to your life in the immediate future you will likely experience changes to your long-term future life as well.
-It doesn't matter what stage in life you are in there will be changes that you need to deal with as a result of your divorce.
+When you go through a divorce, you will invariably experience changes in your life.
+When you experience changes to your life in the immediate future, you will likely change your long-term future life.
+It doesn't matter what stage in life you are in; there will be changes that you need to deal with due to your divorce.
 It is up to you whether you take care of those details during your divorce or are left to handle them on your own once your divorce has finished.

 What exactly is a will?
-It is a document that is based in the world of estate law rather than in our world of family law.
-A will directs another person that you name (in Texas known as the executor of your estate) to follow your "will" after your passing as far as the handling of your property and debts.
-The executor will follow the instructions you provide in your will as far as how to dispose of property and what debts will need to be attended to.
-If you have minor children your will may indicate your wishes about who will raise those children in the event that your spouse is no longer living.
+It is document-based in the world of estate law rather than in our world of family law.
+A will directs another person you name (in Texas known as the executor of your estate) to follow your "will" after your passing as far as handling your property and debts.
+The executor will follow the instructions you provide in your will on how to dispose of property and what obligations will need to be attended to.
+If you have minor children, your will may indicate your wishes about who will raise those children if your spouse is no longer living.

 A lot of people tend to think of a will as something that only older people need.
-If not older people, then it would be that only people who have money that need wills.
+If not older people, then it would be that only people who have money that needs choices.
 I admit to thinking the same type of things when I was younger.
-The truth is that if you are over the age of 18 then you need a will.
-Here is the unpleasant reality that makes the prior sentence true: young people die just like older people.
+The truth is that if you are over the age of 18, then you need a will.
+The unpleasant reality makes the prior sentence true: young people die just like older people.
 If you are a young person and think that you don't need a will, think again.

-Even if you have no kids, and even if you are getting a divorce right now a will would make the life of your parents much easier if they have to handle your affairs after your death.
+Even if you have no kids and are getting a divorce right now, it will make your parents' life much easier if they handle your affairs after your death.
 Imagine your folks trying to access your bank account, notify your creditors or do anything else associated with your estate after your death without a will.
-They would have to go through the probate process in order to handle any of your affairs.
+They would have to go through the probate process to handle any of your affairs.

-For the sake of your family, for the sake of your children you need to get yourself a will.
-Having a will drafted for you does not have to be expensive or time consuming.
-The alternative to not having a will means that your family or your children will have to go through a lot of trouble to handle your affairs after you pass away.
-If you have gone through substantial changes in your life (such as a divorce) then the need for a will increases even more so.
+For the sake of your family, you need to get yourself a will for the sake of your children.
+Having a will drafted for you does not have to be expensive or time-consuming.
+The alternative to not having a choice means that your family or your children will have to go through a lot of trouble to handle your affairs after you pass away.
+If you have gone through substantial changes in your life (such as a divorce), the need for a will increases even more.

-A divorce is perfect time to update your will
+A divorce is a perfect time to update your will.

-Bearing in mind the significant changes that could have resulted from your divorce it is essential that you look at your will before your divorce is over with.
+Bearing in mind the significant changes that could have resulted from your divorce, you must look at your will before your divorce is over with.
 A divorce is a great time to reassess your estate- even if you don't necessarily want to.
 There is something about looking at a will that causes people to take inventory of their lives and consider their future.
-A divorce may be the low point in your adult life in all honesty.
-However, regardless of how difficult your divorce has been I would still recommend you reassess your will and determine whether or not it still functions the way it needs to for you.
+A divorce may be the low point in your adult life, in all honesty.
+However, regardless of how complicated your divorce has been, I would still recommend you reassess your will and determine whether or not it still functions the way it needs to for you.

 It is becoming more and more common for adults over the age of fifty to get divorced.
-We can sit here all day and discuss our theories on why this is the case but you can take my word for it: golden years divorces are not as uncommon as you may think.
-Just as with divorces for young people and middle aged people, divorces for people your age carry with them circumstances that can complicate the divorce a great deal.
+We can sit here all day and discuss our theories on why this is the case, but you can take my word: golden years divorces are not as uncommon as you may think.
+Just as with divorces for young people and middle-aged people, divorces for people your age carry their circumstances that can complicate the divorce a great deal.

-Your attorney will need to work with you on how to guide you through this stage of your life bearing in mind the changes that your life is undergoing.
+Your attorney will need to work with you on guiding you through this stage of your life, bearing in mind the changes that your life is undergoing.
 One of the upsides to your life at this age is that you probably have more money and assets to your name than you did when you were younger.
 The other side of the coin is that you will need to sort through these issues in a divorce.
-That can cause your case to take longer and create more opportunity for disagreements between you and your spouse.
+That can cause your case to take longer and create more opportunities for disagreements between you and your spouse.

 What are the issues that impact golden years divorces disproportionately?

-Spousal maintenance, health care coverage after the divorce, Social Security benefits and dividing up your community property are issues that will almost certainly impact your divorce case.
-It doesn't matter if you and/or your spouse have been high income earners or have earned steady incomes over the course of your marriage.
-It is likely that you have a decent sized estate to concern yourself with as you approach a divorce.
+Spousal maintenance, health care coverage after the divorce, Social Security benefits, and dividing up your community property are issues that will almost certainly impact your divorce case.
+It doesn't matter if you and your spouse have been high-income earners or have earned steady incomes throughout your marriage.
+You likely have a decent-sized estate to concern yourself with as you approach a divorce.

 You will need to spend some time discussing with your attorney what your assets are.
-It may take some effort for you to dig through your file cabinet or computer files to determine how many retirement account you have in play.
-These are things you may not have given much thought to in recent years, but it is important you get everything straight right now.
+It may take some effort to dig through your file cabinet or computer files to determine how many retirement accounts you have in play.
+In recent years, these are things you may not have given much thought to, but you must get everything straight right now.

-Much of the time you will be able to negotiate directly with your spouse on how to divide up your martial property.
-Keep in mind that property that you acquired during the course of your marriage is going to be considered community property and will be divisible in your divorce.
+Much of the time, you will be able to negotiate directly with your spouse on how to divide up your marital property.
+Keep in mind that property you acquired during your marriage will be considered community property and will be divisible in your divorce.
 As a result, you and your attorney's main job in the divorce will be to negotiate with your spouse and their attorney on how to do so.

-Valuing each of your assets and then proposing how that asset should be divided in the key to this discussion.
-Some of your property may have started off as separate property but has since become community property due to additions made to the bank account or contributions from the community estate towards its improvements (as it happens in the case of separate property homes, for instance).
-As a result, you may need to bring in the assistance of an accountant to trace the origins of these sorts of property to determine whether a judge is likely to determine their status.
+The key to this discussion is to validate each of your assets and then propose how that asset should be divided.
+Some of your property may have started as separate property but has since become community property due to additions made to the bank account or contributions from the community estate towards its improvements (as it happens in the case of separate property homes, for instance).
+As a result, you may need to bring in the assistance of an accountant to trace the origins of these sorts of properties to determine whether a judge is likely to decide on their status.

 What role did you play in your marriage?

-As a married person, whether or not you thought of it this way or not, you fulfilled a role in your marriage.
-Ideally you and your spouse treated each role as important and valuable.
+As a married person, whether or not you thought of it this way, you fulfilled a role in your marriage.
+Ideally, you and your spouse treated each part as essential and valuable.
 You may have been the primary breadwinner and contributed a majority of the income to your household.
-You may have worked and contributed some money to the household income but not as much as your spouse.
-Or, you may have been a stay at home spouse/parent who supported the breadwinner, cooked meals and cared for the kids on a daily basis.
+You may have worked and donated some money to the household income but not as much as your spouse.
+Or, you may have been a stay-at-home spouse/parent who supported the breadwinner, cooked meals and cared for the kids daily.

-The role that you filled during your marriage will inform a judge as to how to view a number of issues should your case make it to a trial setting.
-Even if you do not have children under the age of 18 that you have to support, you need to worry about yourself in the years following your divorce.
-As a result, you may need to seek spousal support in order to bridge the gap between where you are currently and where you need to be as far as income is concerned.
+During your marriage, the role you filled will inform a judge how to view several issues should your case make it to a trial setting.
+Even if you do not have children under 18 that you have to support, you need to worry about yourself in the years following your divorce.
+As a result, you may need to seek spousal support to bridge the gap between where you are currently and where you need to be as far as income is concerned.

 Your community estate may also be divided up in a way that you end up receiving the lion's share of the property as a result of your divorce.
 This frequently happens in cases where your spouse has a greater level of education and income potential compared to you.
-Essentially, it is presumed by judges that he will be just fine due to his high paying job while you need the immediate benefits that a greater share of your community can provide to you.
-Depending on the size of your estate this could be extremely significant.
+Essentially, it is presumed by judges that he will be just fine due to his high-paying job while you need the immediate benefits that a more significant share of your community can provide to you.
+Depending on the size of your estate, this could be highly significant.

 Many times you will be able to work with your divorce attorney to help you draft your will.
-This is not required but if your divorce attorney is competent in drafting wills then you may want to consider adding on this feature to the end of your divorce.
-After all- nobody will know your financial status better than your divorce attorney.
-Additionally, you should speak to your attorney at the very beginning of the case about any concerns you have with dealing with divorce in your golden years.
+This is not required, but if your divorce attorney is competent in drafting wills, then you may want to consider adding on this feature to the end of your divorce.
+After all, nobody will know your financial status better than your divorce attorney.
+Additionally, it would help if you spoke to your attorney at the very beginning of the case about any concerns you have with dealing with divorce in your golden years.
 Do not feel like you are alone in this process.
-Your attorney and their staff is here to help you.
+Your attorney and their staff are here to help you.

-If you have any questions about divorce please do not hesitate to contact the Law Office of Bryan Fagan.
-Our licensed family law attorneys offer free of charge consultations six days a week here in our office.
-These consultations are a great opportunity for you to ask questions and have them answered by an experienced family law attorney.
-We appreciate the opportunity to serve our community and look forward to being to meet with you to discuss how we can help you and your family.
+If you have any questions about divorce, please do not hesitate to contact the Law Office of Bryan Fagan.
+Our licensed family law attorneys offer free-of-charge consultations six days a week here in our office.
+These consultations are an excellent opportunity for you to ask questions and have them answered by an experienced family law attorney.
+We appreciate the opportunity to serve our community and look forward to meeting with you to discuss how we can help you and your family.
 Our attorneys are inside the family courts of southeast Texas every day and do our best to serve our clients with respect and diligence.